fnune/fnune.github.io/_posts/2019-01-30-typescript-series-1-record-is-usually-not-the-best-choice.markdown

   dachshund: [{ name: 'Charlie' }],
 }

-dogsByBreed.poodle // Type is Dogs[] | undefined, value is undefined.
+dogsByBreed.poodle // Type is Dog[] | undefined, value is undefined.
 ```

 This way, you'll be forced to handle the `undefined` case.